openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    that step, the step will no longer be part of the assignment and your changes will not be saved.

-.. _PA Learner Training Step:
+.. _PA Student Training Step:

 ========================
 Learner Training